What is a Plan?

 This article reviews all things on the Build > Plans Page.
 This page holds all your plans, and the additional building blocks you will use in your plans.

-The Plan Lists are where you view, edit, organize and create the Plans to sell to your customers
+The Plan Lists are where you view, edit, organize and create the Plans to sell to your customers.

 There are separate directory pages for each Plan type: Programs, Memberships, Agreements, Passes, and Gift Cards.

-• The Category is now shown in Manage > Staff, Roles and Permissions.
+The Category is now shown in Manage > Staff, Roles and Permissions.
 It defaults to admin only access - you must assign it to other roles to grant access to plans in this category

-• Categories with the Specific Staff Permission toggle ON have a badge shown next to the category name.
+- Categories with the Specific Staff Permission toggle ON have a badge shown next to the category name.
 Shown below on the built-in master category Memberships.

-The Program Plan Directory & Calendar Module
+Program Plan Categories & Staff Calendar Module

 The Program Plan list is reflected in the Calendar Module Filter.